 You need to be assured that your disclosure has been properly addressed.
 Unless there are any legal reasons why this cannot be done, you will be kept informed of the progress and outcome of any investigation.
 However, sometimes the need for confidentiality may prevent us giving you specific details of the investigation or any disciplinary action taken as a result.
 You should treat any information about the investigation as confidential.
-Norfolk Support Line Service is available to support you if you require it.
+Norfolk Support Line Service is available to support you if you require it (Where this service is bought).

-10. Training, promotion and reporting
+8. Training, promotion and reporting